blakemcbride/Stack360-Frontend/README.md

 ### Docker Image

-We also have the full system available as a docker image at [https://hub.docker.com/r/blake1024/stack360](https://hub.docker.com/r/blake1024/stack360)
+We also offer the complete system as a Docker image, which can be accessed at the following link:
+[https://hub.docker.com/r/blake1024/stack360](https://hub.docker.com/r/blake1024/stack360)

-These images are convenient for a quick and easy way to get the system up and running for evaluation purposes.
-However, these images are not intended to be of value for development or production use.
-This repo is for that.
+These images provide a convenient and efficient method for quickly deploying the system for evaluation purposes.
+However, please note that these images are not designed for development or production use.
+This repository serves that purpose.

 ### Getting Started